Vonage/vivid-3/libs/components/src/lib/selectable-box/README.md

 Set the `control` attribute to change the box's selectable control It accepts a subset of predefined values.
-When `control` is set to `radio`, it is the consuming app's responsibility to ensure only 1 selectable box in a group is checked at a time.
+When `control` is set to `radio`, it is the consuming app's responsibility to ensure only one selectable box in a group is checked at a time.

 - Type: `'checkbox'`, `'radio'`
 - Default: `'checkbox'`